plmercereau/tilehuria/README.md

 - Area of Interest
   - import GeoJSON file
-  - [ ] start subscription after creating a new item (1. create 2. subscribe to updates)
   - map buttons:
     - fullscreen
   - validate the polygon being edited when saving the aoi